RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 ```
 :::tip 📝 NOTE:

 If joining fails, make sure your device is within the coverage of the gateway.
-Also ensure that the RAK3172 is in LoRaWAN mode via `AT+NWM=1`, region is correct via `AT+BAND` and the EUIs and keys are correct.
+Also, ensure that the RAK3172 is in LoRaWAN mode via `AT+NWM=1`, the region is correct via `AT+BAND` and the EUIs and keys are correct.

 :::
 ### AT+NJS